This post may contain affiliate links. Please see our disclosure policy.

 Mary Elizabeth Scott (Source: From Cynthia Elliott)

-5. Check for a photographer’s name or mark.
+5. Look for the photographer’s name or mark.

 Example of photographer's mark on cabinet card with burgundy background and gold markings and lettering.